-Spanish for Veterinarian Professionals at WSU is a collaborative response to the increasing need for specialized Spanish training to meet the needs of the growing Hispanic population in the State of Washington and throughout the U.S. Equally important, language proficiency expands the opportunities for WSU veterinarians to fully engage in global animal health throughout the Americas.
+Spanish for veterinary professionals at WSU is a collaborative response to the increasing need for specialized Spanish training to meet the needs of the growing Hispanic population in the State of Washington and throughout the U.S. Equally important, language proficiency expands the opportunities for WSU veterinarian students to fully engage in global animal health throughout their careers.

 The goal of this program is to provide future veterinarians with proficiency in the Spanish language.
 Veterinary medical students begin with a practical introduction to the language, and continue on through the series, ending with a capstone activity that will provide them with an opportunity to put their newly-acquired language skills to work in a live animal health environment.